Germans must act fast, or German business integrity may be seen as a fairy tale from the olden days.

 Corruption can be infectious

-“It’s easier for corrupt behavior to spill over borders than for integrity”, says Alina Mungiu-Pippidi, Director of ERCAS and a Professor at the Hertie School of Governance.
+“It’s easier for corrupt behavior to spill over borders than for integrity”, says Alina Mungiu-Pippidi, Director of ERCAS and a Professor at the Hertie School.
 “Control of corruption is a nationally built equilibrium, a system built over a long time to constrain powerful people from cheating on competition and stealing public resources.
 This was not well translated in the era of globalization because such barriers are mainly national, so a whole land of opportunity opened up”.
 Corruption is frequently justified by the need to “open markets” to companies when dealing with more corrupt countries which control access.
 But this has led to fraudulent practices becoming increasingly accepted in the context of ever more competitive markets.

 Mungiu-Pippidi, who edits a yearly anticorruption report funded by the European Commission, says that the Germans need to shake off complacency.
 ‘This is a country where young mothers shout at foreigners if they cross the street on the red light, even when no car is in sight, because they give a bad example to their kids,” she remarks, “but it’s not just integrity on the street which needs permanent monitoring, or good practices melt away.
 Corrupt practices of top German businesses have been going on for years due to lack of transparency and insufficient public scrutiny.
 Young Germans need to act fast, or they might discover that German business integrity is a myth from the time of their grandparents.”